ravenkls/risksmart-technical-test/backend/README.md

 ## Setup

 ### Quick Start
 To set the project up, you should hopefully (🤞) be able to just run `docker compose up` to start the project.
-Failing that, you can manually build the project using `yarn install` and `yarn start`.
+Failing that, you can manually build the project using `yarn install` and `yarn dev`.

 ### Extra Information
 If you need/want to change the database credentials, those are stored in the `.env` file, this project uses PostgreSQL, however, this can also be changed in the `src/data-source.ts` file